 It’s difficult to comprehend the scale of laboratory digitalization.
 It mostly affects people – leaders, employees, customers, and stakeholders – in an unprecedented way.
 Having a clear and detailed strategy is, therefore, crucial for the long-term success of the organization.
 Also, don’t be afraid to ask for help.
 There are companies out there that can guide you through the digitalization process.
 Many executives testify that they couldn’t succeed without the help of digitalization consultants.
 Such testimonials are supported by the fact that many big companies failed because they didn’t digitalize.
 If you’re still considering whether you should digitalize – the answer is Yes.
 If you’re wondering when to do it – the answer is Now.

-Tayi A. 2016.
+2. Tayi A, 2016.
 Instrument integration.
 Common Pitfalls and Novel Approaches.
 (Registration needed)